SaxonJS allows elements in supposedly empty xsl:copy-of instruction

 xsl:copy of course is permitted, and I assume I copy-and-pasted).
 Interestingly there must have been no XSLT test case which checked for a compiler error in such circumstances.
 The runtime code appears to ignore any children however.

-Updated by Michael Kay 6 months ago
+Updated by Michael Kay over 1 year ago

 XSLT-elements.xsl line 81 reads